 Taktile deployments are multi-month rollouts.
 The Context Layer, the AI Agent Manager, and the Decision Engine all reward technical configuration, and a typical deployment assumes a risk-engineering team to operate them.
 That is appropriate for the buyer profile (scaled fintechs with internal capacity), but it is the wrong shape for a lender that needs to ship a policy change this week.

 Floowed activates same-week.
-The Decisioning Canvas is the implementation.
-The credit officer writes the first policy directly, in plain English, the same week the trial starts.
+The Decisioning Engine is the implementation.
+Credit and risk teams write the first policy directly, in plain English, the same week the trial starts.
 The 40+ integrations with LMS, bureaus, KYC, and banking are pre-built.
 The first decision happens in days.
-For a SEA lender that needs to ship in Q3, the difference between weeks and a multi-month rollout is the entire decision.

 Which buyer should pick which

-If you are a Series C or later fintech, neobank, BNPL, or tier-2 bank in the EU, UK, US, or LatAm with an in-house risk-engineering team, a six-figure software budget, and a roadmap that spans credit, fraud, KYC, KYB, AML, and possibly insurance underwriting under one platform, Taktile is on your shortlist.
+If you are a Series C or later fintech, neobank, BNPL, or tier-2 bank with an in-house risk-engineering team, a six-figure software budget, and a roadmap that spans credit, fraud, KYC, KYB, AML, and possibly insurance underwriting under one platform, Taktile is on your shortlist.
 So is the rest of the global decisioning incumbent set.
-We do not chase that segment.

-If you are a fintech, NBFC, multifinance, microfinance, BNPL, rural bank, cooperative, or mid-market SME lender in Southeast Asia, the agentic-decisioning enterprise model does not fit your buying motion or your operational reality.
-You need document intelligence on whatever your applicants actually send, not a fraud-detection partner that solves a different problem.
-You need a credit officer to operate the policy editor directly, in plain English, not a Context Layer that assumes an engineer is in the seat.
-You need to know what the platform costs before committing, not a custom proposal six weeks into a sales cycle.
+If you are a bank, fintech, NBFC, multifinance, microfinance, BNPL, rural bank, or cooperative whose applicants send real-world paperwork, the agentic-decisioning enterprise model breaks on what matters most to you.
+You need document intelligence that reads and analyses whatever your applicants actually send, not a fraud-detection partner that solves a different problem.
+You need credit and risk teams to operate the policy editor directly, in plain English, not a Context Layer that assumes an engineer is in the seat.
+You need to know what the platform costs before committing.
 You need to be live this quarter, not after a multi-month rollout.
-You probably do not need an insurance vertical, KYC, AML, or fraud detection bundled into your decisioning platform because all of those are already in your stack at a fraction of the bundle price.
+You probably do not need an insurance vertical, KYC, AML, or fraud detection bundled into your decisioning platform because all of those are already in your stack.
 That is what Floowed is built for.
 Not a smaller version of Taktile.
-A different category of decisioning, built around a different buyer.
+A different category of decisioning, built around documents and policy.

 Frequently asked questions